nationalarchives/tna-design-toolkit/components/drag_and_drop/README.md

 ## How it works
 The drag and drop file upload consists of a dropzone and feedback area which starts off hidden.

-Users can drag and drop files onto the dropzone or click the button and select files using the file picker.
+Users can drag and drop folders onto the dropzone or click the button and select folders using the folder picker.

-Each selected file will start uploading immediately and appear as a row in the feedback area.
-Each file’s progress is indicated as a percentage.
+Each selected folder will start uploading immediately and appear as a row in the feedback area.

-When a file has been uploaded it will show as:
+When a folder has been uploaded it will show as:

 - green, next to a tick icon, if it’s been uploaded successfully
 - red, next to a warning icon, if there’s been an error